hashicorp/terraform-plugin-framework/docs/design/diagnostics.md

 }
 ```

-It then becomes possible to distinguish between diagnostic types (in this case the "source" of a diagnostic) while still supporting additional functionality defined by the interface.
+It then becomes possible to distinguish between kinds of diagnostics while still supporting additional functionality defined by the interface.
 These extended diagnostics can also implement other framework-defined capabilities, such as implementing the example `Log()` method in this situation.

 ### Error Interface